Panda88CO/udi-TeslaPowerWall/POLYGLOT_CONFIG.md

 ### Polisy/ local Polyglot
 Configuration requires 4 steps first time (Polisy/Polyglot - non cloud):
 1) First user needs to sepcifiy source of data (LOCAL/CLOUD/BOTH)
-2) Restart node
+2) Save and restart node
-3) Next user will speficy the needed user IDs and passwords for the selected option  (and local Tesla power wall IP address if chosen).
-4) Restart

 ### Polyglot cloud
+Cloud utilizes an automatic recaptcha solver from 2captcha.com.
+A key is required.
+Key can be acquired from https://2captcha.com?from=12244449 (referral to me).
+It is 3$ for 1000 solves.
+One needed once pr node start.

-1) Enter email and password for cloud account using CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords
+1) Enter email and password for cloud account using CLOUD_USER_EMAIL and CLOUD_USER_PASSWORD keywords as well as the above captcha key
-2) Stop
+2) save and restart
-3) Start and wait 2-3min
+3) Start and wait 2-3min - solve takes about 30sec to complete

 ## Notes
 LOGFILE can be used to generate a daily summary file (csv) in dailyData directory - File must be downloaded with separate tool for now.